 How do you teach a child to follow a ball in soccer?

 Focus can be a major challenge for young kids in soccer.
-Just the phrase “youth soccer” may conjure up images of a little one plopped in the grass picking dandelions or catching butterflies.
+The phrase “youth soccer” may conjure up images of a little one plopped in the grass picking dandelions or catching butterflies.

 - At the same time, many kids are hyper-focused on the ball, forgetting their teammates and how to collaborate in soccer.